 Side note: Sixes also have the best BS detectors of anyone on the enneagram which means that if you’re selling to a six audience, you’d better be authentic in the way you show up because they are going to sniff out inauthenticity a mile off.

 How they’re seen: Sixes are comfortable being seen as the loyal friend, employee, etc. They like to be known for their competence and their capacity for organisation and preparedness for any situation.

-How they hide: Sixes can hide in their skepticism or their doubt (in themselves, in a system, in others) – using it as a way of keeping themselves safe.
+How they hide: Sixes can hide in their scepticism or their doubt (in themselves, in a system, in others) – using it as a way of keeping themselves safe.
 Because they crave security they can fall into a trap of choosing their comfort zone rather than putting themselves out there in business.